RitikOnTheRoad/IBM-ML-PeerGraded/ReadMe.md

 Download the arff dataset file and run the .ipynp file with the dataset.
-Attached pdf is the project report.
+Download "Phishing Website Detection An ML-Based Predictive Analysis (1).pdf" for project report.